Bin Jiang's UCSB Academic Career

 The specific timing of Bin Jiang's graduate study (1995-1999) coincided with a revolution in supercomputing.
 The transition from shared-memory vector machines (like the Cray C90) to distributed-memory massively parallel processors (like the Cray T3E and SGI Origin 2000) created a massive research opportunity.
 Algorithms that worked well on a single processor often failed to scale on distributed memory because the cost of communication between nodes became the primary bottleneck.
 Sparse LU factorization with partial pivoting was considered an "open problem" for distributed memory machines in the mid-90s.
 By being at UCSB, an institution that was a pioneer in the NSF Partnerships for Advanced Computational Infrastructure (PACI), he had access to these cutting-edge architectures.
 The S+ project was specifically designed to exploit the features of the Cray T3E, such as its high-speed interconnect and low-latency message passing.

-Therefore, Bin Jiang's success was partly a result of "technological timing" so that he was able to conduct both projects on the latest parallel supercomputing architecture with a new generation of hardware, making his contributions in both Math and CS valuable and timely.
+Therefore, Bin Jiang's research progress was partly influenced by "technological timing" so that he was able to conduct both projects on the latest parallel supercomputing architecture with a new generation of hardware, making his contributions in both Math and CS valuable and timely.

 The interdisciplinary nature of Bin Jiang's research work was formally recognized through committee overlap.
 Professor John Bruch, the lead advisor for his Mathematics Ph.D., also served as a member of his committee for the Computer Science Master's thesis.
 This level of cross-departmental cooperation ensured that his dual research work met the standards of both fields separately.